dugannaz/Abstract/README.md

 # Abstract - Abstract Algebra Java Library

-Abstract algebra objects (set, monoid, group, ring) as hierarcical Java classes.
+Abstract algebra objects (set, monoid, group, ring) as hierarchical Java classes.

 Set element mapping rule and operations are defined in a class which extends Ring class.
 Category of the defined object can be checked with isRing method.